JDB03/TechWriting-Readme/README.md

 ![Screenshot from 2024-11-01 10-37-16](https://github.com/user-attachments/assets/9a341ea9-6753-4618-8167-1569b7c01a39)

-5. Run the command `$ git config --global user.email "\<your email>"` to set the email associated with your commits
+5. Run the command `$ git config --global user.email "<your email>"` to set the email associated with your commits

-6. To set the username associated with your commits, run the command `$ git config --global user.name "\<your username>"`
+6. To set the  associated with your commits, run the command `$ git config --global user.name "<your username>"`

 ## Setting Up The URC Repo